Nonprofit digital transformation is as important now as it has ever been.

 First, the disparities between nonprofits in their ability to meet their goals and mission correlates strongly to their level of digital maturity.

-Of course, we should take note that there are a number of factors that determine how well nonprofits perform—one being that people were simply reluctant to donate during COVID because their own economic circumstances and pressures.
+Of course, we should take note that there are a number of factors that determine how well nonprofits perform—one being that people were simply reluctant to donate during COVID because of their own economic circumstances and pressures.

 Nonetheless, those nonprofits that have invested in their digital initiatives have shown a clear ability to better navigate the challenges of operating in a predominantly online-only environment.

 In simple terms, these initiatives can be as simple as having quality unified communication software or an effective CRM for marketing and donor outreach.